The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-I invited thee to speak about the Plebeian Games.
+I invited thee hither to speak of the Plebeian Games.

 FELIX.